 A: “I am not religious.
 So if I say yes, there is a soul, it’s nothing to do with religion or God.
 But, yes I would say there is a spirituality in being a human being that is connected to the imagination in some way.”

 Close to what I say, Mirren made the point succinctly that spirituality may simply be in our imagination.
 It fits with my belief that humans need something to believe in, to cling to, in order to give meaning or purpose to their life, so we imagine it, make it up.
-It doesn’t really matter what a human believes in, it is simply the power of belief that makes it true for them.
+Whatever a human believes in, it is simply the power of belief that makes it true for them.
 No one can prove it is real and no one knows until they die if it is true or not, maybe not even then.
-Why not simply live in the mystery of life one day, one moment, at a time?
-Simply be here now because that is the only thing we really know.
+Why not simply live in the mystery of life one day, one moment at a time?
+Simply be here now because that is the only thing we seem to know.

 That is the biggest cause for this weird emotional place.
 It’s a process to dissect and depart from old beliefs, but not have a new one to attach to.
 As a human I still need and want contact with other humans, but will anyone understand this weird place?
 I no longer feel like a rudderless ship bobbing on the open sea, but maybe that is because I have become one with the sea, no longer separate from the whole of life on planet earth.
 That is an interesting imagination.
 The mind continues trying to answer questions, solve problems, make up stories, and attach meaning and purpose to simply being here now.